 "How do people do these things?
 I don’t understand it," Erickson said.
 "The grandchildren are really upset."

-She said Surrey RCMP told her there had been five similar thefts that same night, but there was not much they could do about it seeing as the ornaments aren’t engraved.
+She said the Surrey RCMP told her there had been five similar thefts in Surrey that same night, but there was not much they can do about it seeing as the ornaments aren’t engraved.

 The Ericksons, therefore, are offering a $500 reward for the return of their display gear.